alekseyl/rails_sql_prettifier/README.md

 # RailsSQLPrettifier

-This is an ActiveRecord integration for a niceql gem.
+This is an ActiveRecord integration for a niceql gem ( niceql is a small, nice, simple and zero dependency solution for the SQL prettifying in ruby ).

-Niceql is a small, nice, simple and zero dependency solution for SQL prettifying for Ruby.
+This gem is an extraction from niceql version 0.4.x.
+Its separated by different ActiveRecord versions, previous it had some version logic branching e.t.c. but that is hard to maintain and test, and also breaking the idea of niceql to be dependentless solution, so now niceql is a completely railsfree solution yeay!

 Any reasonable suggestions are welcome.